stockparfait/stockparfait/apps/parfait-import/README.md

 # Importing data from CSV files

 The app `parfait-import` populates the database from external CSV files.
-This is useful for importing data downloaded from otherwise natively unsupported sources, such as from TradingView or Alpha Vantage.
+This is useful for importing data downloaded from otherwise unsupported sources, such as TradingView or Alpha Vantage.

 Additionally, it can be used to modify the existing data by first exporting it with [parfait-list], editing the CSV files and re-importing them back.

 CSV files must have a header.
 The order of columns can be arbitrary, and omitted columns result in zero values.
 The column headers by default are expected to be